Crime Against Persons with Disabilities: The Facts

-- The age group with the highest victimization rate was the 16- through 19-years-old group followed by 12- through 15-years-old group with no statistically significant difference between the groups.
+- The age group with the highest victimization rate was the 16- through 19-year-old group followed by 12- through 15-year-old group with no statistically significant difference between the groups.

 - The age group with the lowest victimization rate was the 65 and older group for persons with and without disabilities.

 - For both males and females in 2010 through 2014, the rate of violent victimization was higher for persons with disabilities than for those without disabilities.
 In the non-disabled population, the rate is higher for males.